Sputum testing for Tuberculosis (TB)

 Why should I do a sputum test for TB?

-If you are taking medicine for TB, testing your sputum is the best way to tell if the medicine is working.
+If you are taking medicine for TB, testing your sputum is one of the ways to tell if the medicine is working.

 Why do I have to give 3 sputum samples?